Ernek/Ernek.github.io/content/articles/qc_roadtrip_1.md

 Authors: Ernek
 Summary: Basics of Quantum Computing I. Tunneling through the learning curve

 My intent with this post is to present some fundamental concepts related to Quantum Computing and document my learning experience.
-You can find several web reasources at the end of this post that I used to get accuanted with the field terminology and to understand the motivation behind the current funding resurgence towards this field.
+You can find several web resources —which I used to get accuanted with the field terminology and to understand the motivation behind the current funding resurgence towards this field— at the end of this post.
 I am mostly covering elements of the first chapter of **'Quantum Computation and Quantum Information'** by Michael A. Nielsen and Isaac L. Chuang (known as the basic textbook for Quantum Computing)

 # Quantum Computing Conceptual Framework.